anish-saha/CS61A-Hog/README.md

 add one greater than the highest digit of the opponents score to your own. <br>
 2) If the sum of the two player's score is seven, special four-sided dice are used for the current turn. <br>
 3) If two players have scores that are reverse of each other (ex: 07 and 70), then the players swap scores. <br>
-4) If a player has a prime number score, that score is raised to the next prime number.
+4) If a player has a prime number score, that score is raised to the next prime number. <br>
-5) First player to 100 points wins!
-Have fun!
+5) First player to 100 points wins.
+Have fun :)

 To play, simply run the command `python3 hog.py`